 - After being the part of Colors Delhi Sultans in Pro Wrestling Leauge session 2017, Sakshi Malik was bought by Mumbai Maharathi for Rs 39 lakh in 2018 PWL session.

 - #EveryWomanStrong campaign sponsored by JSW group, has been featured by Sakshi Malik.

 - In December 2017, Sakshi Malik booked her place in the 62 kg weight category of Commonwealth Games 2018.
-So, stay update for more recent news, perofrmance, and every bit Sakshi Malik information, with PlayersTome.
+And we promise you that, we will update this Sakshi Malik Bio on the basis of her recent tournament and events in her life.
+So, stay updated with more recent news, performance, and every bit of information about Sakshi Malik, with PlayersTome.

 Achievements And Awards

 - 2009 Asian Junior Championships, Manila - Silver (59 kg)

 - 2010 World Junior Championships, Budapest - Bronze (59 kg)